testify-tcc/environments/README.md

 ## Environments

-This repo stores the docker environments that run tests.
+Docker environments to run tests.

 ## List of environments